deltaDNA/unity-sdk/README.md

 For all the information on how to use the analytics SDK, refer to our documentation [portal](http://docs.deltadna.com/advanced-integration/unity-sdk/).

-Checkout the example in `Assets\DeltaDNA\Example` to see how to use the SDK.
+Checkout `BasicExample` class in `Assets\DeltaDNA\Example` to see how to use the SDK.
 At a minimum you will want to set the Client Version and start the SDK from a custom `MonoBehaviour`.

 ```csharp
 DDNA.Instance.ClientVersion = "1.0.0";